darshcloud/CMPE283-assignment-2/README.md

 `sudo make INSTALL_MOD_STRIP=1 modules_install`
 * Run the below command to install the kernel<br/>
 `sudo make install`
-* Reboot and verify the kernel version by running the command<br/>
+* Reboot and verify the kernel version by running the below command<br/>
 `uname -mrs`

 ### Code Modification in Kernel source code